- Greater Moncton (Metro) population: 138,644 (Statistics Canada Census 2011)

 - Greater Moncton “catchment” area within 3 hour drive: 1.4 million people

-- Downtown Moncton represents only 1.5% of the City of Moncton’s land area but nearly 10% of the total municipal assessed tax base (Sources: City of Moncton and the New Brunswick Annual Report of Municipal Statistics).
+- Downtown Moncton represents only 1.5% of the City of Moncton’s land area but the total tax revenue from the downtown in 2015 was $26.2 million or 14% of the tax revenue for the City.
+(Sources: Downtown Moncton Evaluation 2017).

-- There are approximately 800 businesses within the boundaries of the downtown (Source: Canada Post business counts 2013).
+- There are approximately 1009 businesses within the boundaries of the downtown (Source: Downtown Moncton Evaluation 2017).

 - Downtown working population: Approximately 18,000.